Kaggle/kaggle-api/documentation/tutorials.md

         ```

 3.  **Download the Dataset.**
-    *   Use the `kaggle datasets download` command with the dataset's ref.
+    *   Use the `kaggle datasets download` command with the dataset's id.
         ```bash
         kaggle datasets download -d uciml/iris
         ```